 A Guide to Snowmobile Trails in Michigan

-The opportunities to experience a Pure Michigan Snow Day are endless, but with more than 200,000 registered snowmobiles in the state, according to the International Snowmobile Manufacturers Association, and some of the top ranked trails in the nation a day on the sled is a perfect way to explore the winter scenery.
+The opportunities to experience a Pure Michigan Snow Day are endless.
+With more than 200,000 registered snowmobiles in the state, according to the International Snowmobile Manufacturers Association, and some of the top ranked trails in the nation, a day on the sled is a perfect way to explore the winter scenery.

-With more than 6,500 groomed snowmobile trails that stretch from the Keweenaw Peninsula all the way down to Michigan’s southern border, there is ample opportunity for a snowmobile adventure.
-Along the way you can speed across frozen lakes (be sure to check conditions first), wind through deep forests and stop in snowmobile friendly communities for a hot meal and good company.
+With more than 6,500 groomed snowmobiling trails that stretch from the Keweenaw Peninsula all the way down to Michigan’s southern border, there is ample opportunity for a snowmobile adventure.
+Along the way you can speed across frozen lakes (be sure to check conditions first), wind through deep forests and stop in snowmobile-friendly communities for a hot meal and good company.
 To get you started with planning your snow day adventure, below are some of the best snowmobile destinations all across the state!

-A journey on snowmobile across Michigan’s Upper Peninsula should be on every snowmobile enthusiasts bucket list.
+UPPER PENINSULAA journey on snowmobile across Michigan’s Upper Peninsula should be on every snowmobile enthusiast's bucket list.
 There are more than 3,000 miles of groomed trails in the UP alone, many featuring epic views and ideal riding conditions.
 Get a new perspective of destinations like Tahquamenon Falls State Park and Pictured Rocks National Lakeshore from the seat of your sled or make your way to Eben Ice Caves or Grand Island Ice Caves to explore this unique winter phenomenon.

-The Upper Peninsula isn’t the only place for renowned trails.
-Learn why snowmobilers from all over come to Michigan’s lower peninsula for prime conditions and groomed trails.
+LOWER PENINSULAThe Upper Peninsula isn’t the only place for renowned trails.
+Learn why snowmobilers from all over come to Michigan’s Lower Peninsula for prime conditions and groomed trails.

 When it comes to good company, snowmobiling is a sport the whole family can enjoy.
 Or join one of the 110 snowmobiling clubs throughout the state and your family becomes a whole lot larger.
 With fun names like Twisting Trails Sno Braves out of Twin Lakes and the Cheboygan Trailblazers, these clubs provide a social atmosphere, coupled with safety in group rides.